berryny/agvep-2/README.md

 What is [Git](https://git-scm.com/)?

+- GIT is not **GitHub**
+  - GitHub is just a platform used to save and store your code, and track its versions in a more visual way.
 - Git is a free and open source distributed version-control system for tracking changes in source code during software development.
 - Learn how to use Git to enhance your experience using GitHub.
 Click [here](https://docs.github.com/en/github/using-git)
 - Managing remote repositories.
 Click [here](https://docs.github.com/en/github/using-git/managing-remote-repositories)